rsmp-nordic/rsmp_sxl_vms/docs/pages/concept.md

 - HTML

 ## Physical vs. Virtual components
-Dedicated hardware is sometimes used for displaying a specific  type of visual element, e.g. a fixed icon shown used LEDs that can just be turned on/off, a warning lamp, or a text panel that can show text, but not icons.
+Dedicated hardware is sometimes used for displaying a specific  type of visual element, e.g. a fixed icon shown used LEDs that can just be turned on/off, warning lamps, or a dedicated text panel that can show only text.

-A pixel display is itself a physical elemeent, but can can render **virtual components** of other types.
+A pixel display is itself a physical element, and can can render **virtual components** of other types.
 For example, you might show an icon and a text area on a pixel display.

-You use the same components types and message APIs to interact with you content, regardless of whether that are shown using dedicated hardware, or rendered on a pixel display.
+You use the same components types and messages to interact with your content, regardless of whether that are shown using dedicated hardware, or rendered on a pixel display.

-The device will maintain a logical representation so you can interact with the content, e.g. read the current values.
-This is similar to HTML which defines content which is then rendered by the browser.
-You can Javascript to interact with the content, e.g. to read/write a text area.
-In fact, some signs might choose to use HTML as a way to render content on pixel displays, although this is up to the manufacturer.

 Note that it's possible to show arbitrary images on a pixel display, by using the image component type.
-This cna be used if you want to do you own custom rendering of content and just send the resulting image to the display.
+This can be used if you want to do you own custom rendering of content and just send the resulting image to the display.

 ## Layouts
 The location of physical elements are fixed.
 Their locations can be read, but not modified.
+However, if the physical design of the panel is changed, the layout will change.

-Virtual components rendered on a pixel display can be moved around within the the pixel display, using a simple layout language.
+Virtual components rendered on a pixel display can be arranged anywhere on the display.

-The location and scaling of all component together is called an **layout**.
-A device that includes one or more pixel displays can have multiple layouts that you can switch between.
+The arrangement of components is called a [layout][layouts.md), and is specified using HTML and CSS.
+Tailwind is used to simplify working with CSS.

+an have multiple layouts and typically uses an HTML library to render content on the display.

 ## HTML and Dynamic Content
-You can use HTML components to render advanced content, including dynamic content.
+You can use HTML components to render dynamic content.

 Javascript can be used to fetch data from APIs, dynamically update content, etc.